VERNON -- How should trash be collected in Vernon?

 Vernon currently pays $135,000 annually for that contract with Brattleboro-based Triple T Trucking.

-A new report produced by Bob Spencer, Windham Solid Waste Management District executive director, says adding curbside pickup of recyclables could double Vernon’s
+A new report produced by Bob Spencer, Windham Solid Waste Management District executive director, says adding curbside pickup of recyclables could double Vernon’s recycling rate to about 30 percent.

 Because landfill tipping fees are levied on each ton of trash generated by the town, reaching that recycling goal could save Vernon $15,000 annually, the report concludes.